A Computational Approach to Identification of Treatment Effects for Policy Evaluation

 Now, as a key component of our LP, we define the probability mass function of $\epsilon$ conditional on $(U,X)$: for $e\in\mathcal{E}$,

-with $\sum_{e\in\mathcal{E}}q(e|u,x)=1$ for any $u,x$.
-The quantity $q(e|u,x)$ captures endogenous treatment selection.
+with $\sum_{e\in\mathcal{E}}q(e|u,x)=1$ for any $(u,x)$.
+The quantity $q(e|u,x)$ captures the joint distribution of $(\epsilon,U)$ and thus reflects endogenous treatment selection.
 It is shown below that this latent conditional probability is a building block for various treatment parameters and thus serves as the decision variable in the LP.
 The introduction of $q(e|u,x)$ distinguishes our approach from those in \citet{balke1997bounds} and \citet{mogstad2018using}.
 Since the probability is conditional on continuously distributed $U$, the simple finite-dimensional linear programming approach of \citet{balke1997bounds} is no longer applicable.
 Instead, we use an approximation method similar to \citet{mogstad2018using}.
 However, \citet{mogstad2018using} uses the MTR function as a building block for treatment parameters and introduces the ``IV-like'' estimands as a means of funneling the information from the data.
 Unlike in \citet{mogstad2018using}, $q(e|u,x)$ can be directly related to the distribution of data.
-This allows us to facilitate proving sharpness and incorporating additional identifying assumptions.
+This allows us to (i) fully exhaust the full independence assumption, (ii) facilitate proving sharpness and (iii) incorporating a large menu of additional identifying assumptions.